laumadmar/MOMIC_server/index.md

 ## Installation
 <div style="text-align: right"> <a href="#table-of-contents">top</a> </div>

 The only requisite to install MOMIC locally is to have Docker and docker-compose already installed.
 Docker is a platform used to develop, deploy, and run applications with containers.
 Follow the instructions on each project website ([docker](https://docs.docker.com/install) and [docker-compose](https://docs.docker.com/compose/install)).
+Notice you need sudo privileges or a special group for running docker commands; read more on their web site.

 The minimun RAM memory recommended is 56GB.
 It may need to be increased with large datasets, specially for some process during a RNASeq Analysis or an imputation of GWAS data.
 Disk space can vary depending on the size of your data; 260GB is the actual size of the data volume of momic.us.es.
 MOMIC has been tested on Ubuntu, CentOS, Windows and macOS servers.